marianopela/Lenovo-Ideapad-S540-14IML-Hackintosh/README.md

 - Fingerprint reader (recognised but can't be used)
 - Bluetooth (Not working well.
 Magic Mouse lags)
 - Sleep / Wake (Seems to work but battery drains)

-NOTE: If you have a compatable NVMe SSD remove SSDT_NVMe-Pcc.aml from /CLOVER/ACPI/Patched